jieggii/puffy/README.md

 # shell to use when running command from $repo.exec
 shell = "/usr/bin/bash"  # default: "/usr/bin/sh"

-# workdir move to before executing command from $repo.exec
+# directory to go to before executing command from $repo.exec
 workdir = "/"  # default: "/"

 [[repos]]  # full example